 Comparison: Spark vs. OpenAI Operator

-Gemini Spark is more architecturally ambitious.
+Gemini Spark is more architecturally ambitious than Operator was.
 The persistent cloud VM model means true asynchronous operation — assign a task Monday night, find results in your email Tuesday morning without having opened an app.
-The email interface is also differentiated: Operator uses a chat interface; Spark treats email as a first-class input channel, which is lower-friction for delegation.
+The email interface is also differentiated: Operator used a chat interface; Spark treats email as a first-class input channel, which is lower-friction for delegation.

 The tradeoff: Spark is tightly coupled to Google’s ecosystem.
 It works with Gmail, Google Calendar, Chrome, and Google Workspace natively.
 If you live outside that ecosystem — Outlook, Firefox, Apple Pay — the value proposition shrinks.
-OpenAI Operator is more browser-agnostic; Claude’s agentic capabilities are more API-extensible for developers.
+Claude’s agentic capabilities are more API-extensible for developers.
 Spark wins on consumer integration within Google’s world; it is less compelling outside it.

 Comparison: Spark vs. Managed Agents API